 Since a significant percentage of an aye-aye’s diet consists of insect larvae that dwell inside dead or living trees, the animals have evolved a specialized method for locating the larvae.
 As they walk along a branch, the animals continuously and rapidly tap it with their middle finger.
 Cupping their huge ears forward, the aye-aye listens intently to the echoing sounds coming from the tapped tree.
 When the sound indicates they are above an insect tunnel, the animals begin to tear off enormous chunks of the outer bark with their impressive teeth, until the insect tunnel is revealed.
 Then the aye-aye inserts its slender and highly flexible third finger into the hole, and when the prey is located, it is hooked with the tip of the finger and removed.

-Of the sixteen captive births that have occurred at the DLC since 1992, four have occurred in October, two each in December, June, April, and January and one each in August, February, July and September.
+Of the 16 captive births that have occurred at the DLC since 1992, four have occurred in October; two each in December, June, April, and January; and one each in August, February, July, and September.

 Habitat & Conservation

 Once considered one of the most endangered mammals in the world, the aye-aye has in recent years been shown to be much more widely distributed than originally thought.
 This is due to the fact that recent years have seen an influx of researchers into Madagascar, including those specifically looking for this rare and elusive animal.
 Current findings indicate that the aye-aye is sparsely distributed along the east coast and in the northwestern forests of Madagascar.